Abhidongre/Placement-management-system/README.md

 ## About the Project

-The Placement Management System is a web-based application that automates the entire placement process, making it efficient and easy to manage.
+The Placement Management System is a web-based application.
 From student registration to company interactions and placement drives, everything is handled seamlessly within this system.

 ## Features